jondashkyle/smarkt/readme.md

 ## Structure

 A plain-text file is separated into fields delineated by four dashes.
+Feature parity with Kirby’s [file structure](https://getkirby.com/docs/content/adding-content).

 ```
 ----